rust-lang/rfcs/text/0000-if-while-let_multiple_patterns.md

 # Detailed design

-Basically take the design proposed in the original RFC for [if-let](text/0160-if-let.md) and extend the notation to allow multiple patters
+Basically take the design proposed in the original RFC for [if-let](text/0160-if-let.md) and extend the notation to allow multiple patterns

 # Drawbacks